 What we might observe: Why is effective forward paddling so important to us when racing?
 How does effective forward paddling help us and the boat?
 How can we use our paddle for an effective forward paddling technique?
+How can we link our strokes for effective forward paddling?
+What techniques can we use to accelerate smoothly and effectively?
 What is the best posture for an effective forward paddling technique?
 How best can we engage our leg muscles to create effective forward paddling?
 What advantages will this have?
-What are the advantages of keeping a flat boat in slalom?
-How might we achieve this?
+Are we able to give ourselves more time and space to determine appropriate lines by using good planning and boat positioning?